OMulderij/OOP-text-adventure/README.md

-# Zuul
+# Cybertext

-A boring textadventure.
+A textadventure created in order to learn Object oriented programming.

 ## How to play